Morocco Details

 -

 Clothing: Modest clothing is important.
 Avoid shorts, miniskirts, tank tops, see-through, tight, or low-cut clothes.
 No bare shoulders, flashy styles, torn clothes, or offensive t-shirts.
 Good options are dresses, tunics, pants/jeans with blouses or button-up shirts.
+Layers are good.

 4–6 casual outfits + 1–2 nicer outfits (you’ll repeat outfits)